Nine Amazing Adventures to Add to a Trip to Southern Africa

-It’s easy to get caught up in the energy and excitement of World Cup, but vacations are supposed to be about catching a little R & R too.
-When the anxiety of the crowds and the anticipation of the final score get to be too much, few Southern African experiences prove as rejuvenating as a traditional makoro trip on the Okavango Delta.
+It’s easy to get caught up in the energy and excitement the cities, but vacations are supposed to be about catching a little R & R too.
+Few Southern African experiences prove as rejuvenating as a traditional makoro trip on the Okavango Delta.
 The Okavango Delta is near Botswana’s modern city of Maun, and easily accessible from the country’s main tarred road between Kasane and Gaborone.

 White water rafting on the Zambezi, Africa’s fourth-longest river, is sure to get the heat racing and the adrenaline pumping.
 While flying is the quickest way to arrive, budget travelers in no rush can take the Intercape bus from Cape Town to Victoria Falls, Zambia.
 The ride is long (upwards of 20 hours), but unlike most buses in Africa, the Intercape offers reserved seats, air conditioning and a toilet, too.

 Travelers can opt for a full-day or half-day adventure on these stage four and five rapids, which are not for the faint of heart.
 Land-loving travelers can instead opt to stay on shore, or combine the trip with a visit to Victoria Falls, which can be seen from the river.

 Chobe National Park has the highest concentration of African elephants on the continent, which makes it an ideal place for wildlife sightings after the big game.
 Located near the four-corners meeting point of Namibia, Botswana, Zambia and Zimbabwe, it’s most easily accessible from Namibia or Zambia, but travelers can easily drive through Botswana from South Africa if Chobe will be the stop.
 Hitchhiking across the border is also no problem.